Aabybro: History

 Aabybro was a railway town from 1897 until 1969.
 Before the construction of the station, there was a very small settlement in the area.
 The station brought more traffic and expanded the town.
-It was a stop on the Hjørring-Løkken-Aabybro rail, which operated between 1913 and 1963.
+It was a stop on the Hjørring-Løkken-Aabybro rail line, which operated between 1913 and 1963.

 Aabybro was formerly the seat of Aabybro Municipality.
-The municipality was established in 1970 and lasted until 2007, where the municipality was merged with the municipalities of Pandrup, Brovst and Fjerritslev to form Jammerbugt Municipality.
+The municipality was established in 1970 and lasted until 2007, when the municipality was merged with the municipalities of Pandrup, Brovst and Fjerritslev to form Jammerbugt Municipality.